 If you’re wondering how to 3d print with PMMA, it all comes down to keeping an eye on a couple of things.
 The first is printing temperature.
 PMMA will print anywhere from 235C to 255C.
 However, at lower temperatures the flow can be inconsistent with blobbing occurring.

 At higher temperatures, at or near 250C, the flow becomes consistent and printing is easier.
 You’ll want to heat your printing bed to prevent warping.
 A temperature of 100C to 120C is optimal.
 There can be some shrinkage with PMMA during cooling.
-Because of this, you might want to consider enclosing the printing chamber to better regulate cooling speed.
+Because of this, you might want to consider enclosing the printing chamber to better regulate cooling speed with transparent 3d printer filament.

 If you’re looking to maximize the transparency of PMMA, then you want to keep an eye on your printing speed and printing temperature.
 Play around with your PMMA filament settings to get the clearest results.
 As we just discussed, PMMA can flow inconsistently and blob at lower temperatures.
 These inconsistencies can produce bubbling and unevenness in the print line.